 French Polynesia is an overseas collectivity of the French Republic.
 This ensemble of 118 beautiful islands and atolls in the South Pacific Ocean, halfway between the USA and Australia, is well known for its exotic atmosphere, turquoise waters, and relaxed lifestyle.

-Few places in the world have a more exotic feel to their name than French Polynesia has.
-Some of these French Islands, like Moorea, Bora-Bora, Mangareva, or Rangiroa, are amongst the most scenic islands in the world, and it is no wonder that people like Paul Gaughin or Jacques Brel once called them home.
+Few places in the world have a more exotic feel to their name than French Polynesia.
+Some of these French Islands, like Bora-Bora, Mangareva, Moorea, or Rangiroa, are among the most scenic islands in the world, and it is no wonder that people like Paul Gaughin or Jacques Brel once called them home.

-French Polynesia is made up of five archipelagos: the Marquesas Islands, Society Islands, Tuamotu Archipelago, Gambier Islands, and Austral Islands.
+This French Overseas territory is made up of five archipelagos: the Marquesas Islands, Society Islands, Tuamotu Archipelago, Gambier Islands, and Austral Islands.
 If you are still trying to decide where to go in French Polynesia, click here for the best French Polynesia islands for every kind of traveler.

 Tahiti (Society Islands) is the most populated island in French Polynesia, and the Tahitian city of Papeete is the capital.